 Dr. Karen Head (Ph.D.
 University of Nebraska, M.A.
 University of Tennessee, B.A.
 Oglethorpe University, A.A.
-DeKalb College) is an Associate Professor in Georgia Tech's School of Literature, Media, and Communication and Director of the Institute-wide Communication Center.
+DeKalb College) is the Associate Chair and an Associate Professor in Georgia Tech's School of Literature, Media, and Communication and Executive Director of the Institute-wide Communication Center.
 She has been at Georgia Tech since 2004.

 Her research focuses on higher education rhetoric, sustainable and innovative pedagogy and space design, communication theory and pedagogical practice, especially the implementation and development of writing centers, writing program administration, and multidisciplinary communication.
 Her book, Disrupt This!
-MOOCs and the Promises of Technology is forthcoming from University Press of New England in Spring 2017.
+MOOCs and the Promises of Technology was published by University Press of New England in Spring 2017.

-She has published four books of poetry and exhibited acclaimed digital poetry projects.
+She has published four books of poetry (with her fifth book under contract) and exhibited acclaimed digital poetry projects.
 Since 2006, she has been a Visiting Scholar at Technische Universität-Dortmund, Germany, where she serves as primary consultant for their academic tutoring center.

 In 2012-13, she was awarded a Georgia Tech Fund for Innovation in Research and Education Grant.
 Head's classes center on analyzing, critiquing, evaluating, and creating a variety of texts that demonstrate an understanding of audience and adaptation of multimodal rhetorical strategies and tools.
 Students and colleagues consistently rank her teaching as excellent.
 In 2012-13, she won the CETL/BP Junior Faculty Teaching Award.